 |* Cerebellar coordination and balance disturbances includes ataxia, balance disorder, coordination abnormal, and nystagmus.|

-There was no apparent dose-dependent increase in adverse reactions listed in Table 3 with the exceptionof somnolence and sedation.
+There was no apparent dose-dependent increase in adverse reactions listed in Table 4 with the exception of somnolence and sedation.

-Safety of BRIVIACT was evaluated in two open-label, safety and pharmacokinetic trials in pediatric patients 4 years to less than 16 years of age.
-Across studies of pediatric patients with partial onset seizures, 149 patients 4 years to less than16 years of age received BRIVIACT oral solution or tablet, of whom 107 received BRIVIACT for at least 12 months.
-Adverse reactions reported in clinical studies of pediatric patients 4 years to less than16 years of age were generally similar to those seen in adult patients.
+Safety of BRIVIACT was evaluated in two open-label, safety and pharmacokinetic trials in pediatric patients 2 months to less than 16 years of age.
+Across studies of pediatric patients with partial onset seizures, 186 patients received BRIVIACT oral solution or tablet, of whom 123 received BRIVIACT for at least 12 months.
+Adverse reactions reported in clinical studies of pediatric patients were generally similar to those seen in adult patients.
+Decreased appetite was also observed in these pediatric trials.

 Adverse Reactions With BRIVIACT Injection

-Adverse reactions with BRIVIACT injection administered to adult patients were generally similar to those observed with BRIVIACT tablets.
-Other adverse events that occurred in at least 3% of patients who received BRIVIACT injection included dysgeusia, euphoric mood, feeling drunk, and infusion site pain.
+Adverse reactions with BRIVIACT injection administered to adults and pediatric patients 2 months to 16 years of age were generally similar to those observed with BRIVIACT tablets.
+Other adverse events that occurred in at least 3% of adult patients who received BRIVIACT injection included dysgeusia, euphoric mood, feeling drunk, and infusion site pain.

 Comparison By Sex